 What does toner do for blonde hair?

-According to Laudat, toning products help correct the yellow and orange undertones that can make blonde hair look dull and lackluster.
+According to Laudat, toning products help correct the yellow and orange undertones that make blonde hair look dull and lackluster.
 By depositing subtle amounts of pigment in colors opposite to these tones on the color wheel (namely, purple and blue), they essentially neutralize any brassiness, refreshing and reviving your blonde.

 How often should you use toner for blonde hair?